-I study the dynamics of climate variability and its relation to food security using remote sensing observations and model simulations.
+I study the dynamics of climate variability and its relation to food security using reanalysis products, remote sensing observations and model simulations.
+I’ve recently been working on how global-scale modes of climate variability pose a correlated risk to major agricultural production regions.
 I am currently a PhD candidate at Columbia University in the Department of Earth and Environmental Sciences working with Richard Seager, Walter Baethgen and Mark Cane.
 For more information on my professional activities and my research see my Publications page, Google Scholar, or download my CV.

 PhD candidate | Ocean & Climate Physics

 Life cycles of agriculturally-relevant ENSO teleconnections in North and South America (pdf)

 The El Niño Southern Oscillation (ENSO) has proven to be a major driver of global crop yield variability, at times responsible for simultaneous crop failures in multiple countries.
 However, the temperature and precipitation teleconnections attributable to ENSO are systematic, and therefore present an opportunity to improve planning at large scales.
 Here we analyze how multi-year ENSO life-cycles lead to correlated risks for major crop-producing countries in North and South America.

 Crop production variability in North and South America forced by life-cycles of the El Niño Southern Oscillation (pdf)